 Field Courses at URI

-Coral Reef Conservation and Analysis (NRS 475X, Dr. Forrester, Anya Hanson) – J-Term (10 days) – learn about important global marine conservation issues; learn to apply interdisciplinary theory to marine conservation; develop SCUBA skills to put ideas in practice and to solve real conservation problems.
+Coral Reef Conservation and Analysis (NRS 475X, Dr. Forrester [NRS], Anya Hanson [URI Dive Safety Officer]) – J-Term (10 days) – learn about important global marine conservation issues; learn to apply interdisciplinary theory to marine conservation; develop SCUBA skills to put ideas in practice and to solve real conservation problems.
 Critical analysis of primary literature and local case studies are integrated with daily SCUBA-based investigations.
-Course held at the CIEE field station on Bonaire in the Caribbean.
+Course held at the CIEE field station on the Caribbean island of Bonaire.
 See: www.uri.edu/international/bonaire.

 Pelagic Ecology (BIO 460X, Dr. Seibel) – May/June or August – two weeks – combines lecture/discussion/lab and a deep water cruise aboard URI’s 185’ R/V Endeavor off the continental shelf, south of Rhode Island.
 Students learn fundamentals of pelagic ecology, collect delicate, little-known pelagic animals using sophisticated nets, conduct physiological experiments, and have the opportunity to observe these animals in situ while blue water diving.